 Response:

-In general, strongly coupled biogeochemical dynamics complicate the analytical solution of the reaction-transport equation.
-Calcium carbonate dissolution is kinetically controlled by the amount of CaCO3 and thermodynamically controlled by the ambient concentrations of calcium ion, and carbonate ions2- in the porewaters.
-The reaction term )thus depends on CaCO3, Ca2+ and CO32-DIC, pH/Alk).
-The carbonate ion concentration, in turn, depends on DIC and alkalinity (pH).
-In addition, CaCO3 dissolution exerts on important effect on alkalinity (pH).
-As a consequence, there is no analytical solution for the fully formulated reaction-transport equation.
-Certain assumptions for the reaction network have to be made in order to solve the equations analytically.
-In principle, there is no obstacle, however, the task requires some additional work and model development.
-As this is not part of the current OMEN-SED model we think it is not necessary to discuss this further in the manuscript.
-However as in Section 5 “already planned future extensions of OMEN-SED include an explicit description of carbonate dissolution and iron.”
+In general, the coupling between multiple reaction-transport equations (i.e. strongly coupled biogeochemical dynamics) make finding an analytical solution difficult or even impossible.
+Calcium carbonate dissolution is kinetically controlled by the amount of CaCO3 and thermodynamically controlled by the porewater concentrations of calcium ion, Ca2+, and carbonate ions, CO32-.
+The reaction terms of the CaCO3 , (the Ca2+), the DIC and balance equations would thus depend on the concentrations of CaCO3, Ca2+ and CO32- (DIC, pH/Alk).
+This set of strongly coupled equations does not have a simple analytical solution.
+Finding a solution to the problem requires some creativity and a number of assumptions that need to be independently tested and validated.
+This task thus requires some additional work and model development that go beyond the scope of this first model description paper centred on organic carbon and nutirents.
+However as pointed out in Section 5 “already planned future extensions of OMEN-SED include an explicit description of carbonate dissolution and iron.”

 DH: I changed it a little, okay like this?
 Sandra has an idea how to do it but does not necessarily want to give it away here.